-This chemical has properties and characteristics associated with chemicals detected in groundwater.
-This chemical may leach into groundwater if used in areas where soils are permeable, particularly where the water table is shallow.
+This product may leach into groundwater if used in areas where soils are permeable, particularly where the water table is shallow.
+Pydiflumetofen and difenoconazole have properties and characteristics associated with chemicals detected in groundwater.
+These chemicals may leach into groundwater if used in areas where soils are permeable, particularly where the water table is shallow.